hpc2n/tsmpipe/README.md

 ## Other implemenations

 * `adsmpipe` is the original IBM implementation
-   * I was recently informed that it originates from an IBM RedBook.
+   * The author was recently informed that it originates from an IBM RedBook.
 Notably https://github.com/jmkeyes/adsmpipe uses that source.
 * https://dev.leenooks.net/deon/tsmpipe is a fork based on tsmpipe RCS version 1.6, approx https://github.com/hpc2n/tsmpipe/commit/116624fa8f8197d7c9ba41ddf5143642619150f5